-My good friend Jeff Mann, the true Yard Ramp Guy, has asked me to revisit some of my original contributions.
-And so: my From the Archives series.
-This week I'm under siege.
-By medieval ramp monsters.
+My good friend Jeff Mann, the true Yard Ramp Guy, has asked me to revisit some of my original posts.
+This week in my From the Archives series: are we gaming the system?
+Nope, it's gaming us.